FAQs: PG&E Lawsuit Frequently Asked Questions

 How Much Work Will Be Required of You if You Choose to Pursue a Claim?

 In January 2019, PG&E filed for voluntary Chapter 11 bankruptcy.
 Accordingly, all wildfire claims will now be resolved in the bankruptcy court as part of PG&E’s reorganization plan.
 This means your level of personal involvement will be less than in a traditional, single event lawsuit.
 You are not likely to be required to give deposition testimony, respond to burdensome discovery requests, or proceed through a jury trial.
-Instead, your attorney will work with you to gather proof of your damages, prepare your bankruptcy claim form, and ensure a fair settlement of your individual case.
+Instead, your attorney will work with you to gather proof of your damages, prepare your bankruptcy claim forms, and ensure a fair settlement of your individual case.

 What Is the Deadline for Filing a Claim?